Lakes around Winsted

 Dutch Lake, located approximately one mile north of Lake Ann, is another small body of water, measuring 157 acres in size.
 Its public access is located on the south shore.
 The lake is known for good spurts of crappie fishing in the winter, and excellent northern pike fishing in the spring.

-Other lakes within a short radius of Winsted include Howard Lake, Big Waverly, Little Waverly, Swan Lake, and Collinwood Lake.
+Other lakes within a short distance of Winsted include Howard Lake, Big Waverly, Little Waverly, Swan Lake, and Collinwood Lake.
 These lakes are very fertile, have public water accesses, and are excellent fisheries.

 There are a number of lakes located in the Winsted area which are not considered fishing lakes and are without public access.
 These are Grass, South, Butler, Long, Louzers, Milky, and Yager.